paulsengroup/hictk/docs/cpp_api/shared.rst

   Struct to model genomic pixels as interaction counts associated to a pair of genomic :cpp:class:`Bin`\s.

-  The main difference between :cpp:class:`ThinPixel` and :cpp:class:`Pixel` objects, is that the latter posesses all the knowledge required to map interactions to genomic coordinates, not just bin IDs.
+  The main difference between :cpp:class:`ThinPixel` and :cpp:class:`Pixel` objects, is that the latter possessesall the knowledge required to map interactions to genomic coordinates, not just bin IDs.

   **Member variables**